 Postal Stationery cut-outs

-Philatelic items, which were the work of H Edgar Weston, of 386 Brixton Road, London, appear on the philatelic market from time to time.
+Philatelic items, the work of Herbert Edgar Weston, of 386 Brixton Road, London, appear on the philatelic market from time to time.
+Weston was perhaps unique in that he used cut outs from stamped to order postal stationery as opposed to regular Post Office issue postal stationery.

-In an article, in Gibbons Stamp Monthly (March 2003), Peter van Gelder concludes that H Edgar Weston was in fact a name used by stamp dealer Victor Marsh.
+In an article, in Gibbons Stamp Monthly (March 2003), Peter van Gelder concludes that H Edgar Weston was in fact a pseudonym used by stamp dealer Victor Marsh.
 He states that the address, 386 Brixton Road, was that of a stamp shop, from about 1915 till the late 1930s, owned by Victor Marsh.
-I have a copy 2 pages from a Victor Marsh publication from about 1914 where the address is 389 Brixton Road.
+In actual fact it is a complete reverse of this - Weston used Victor Marsh as a trading name.

-Peter van Gelder states that similar covers are also know addressed to H Edgar Weston at 13 Sion Road, Twickenham, Middlesex as late as 1956.
-I have items addressed to Victor Marsh at this same address as late as 1959. (see Victor Marsh ptpo newspaper wrappers)
+Peter van Gelder states that similar covers are also know addressed to Victor Marsh (JPS 804) at 13 Sion Road, Twickenham, Middlesex as late as 1956.
+I have items addressed to Victor Marsh, Miss M F Weston and Mrs Marion M Weston all at this same address as late as October 1959. (see Victor Marsh ptpo newspaper wrappers).

 A search on the internet produced the following references to Edgar Weston